Forgiveness, the last of the 7 steps of how humankind functions, is the healer, that alone leads to true peace.

 Ultimately forgiveness is the one element that restores communication and calmness and finally peace between people and peace of mind.

-This blog post is an excerpt from chapter 11.11 of the book Audit of the Universe
+This blog post is an excerpt from chapter 2.11 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Forgiveness, the Healing Bond for Humans to Function Peacefully
+Please use the Social Network links just below to share this information from The Explanation, Forgiveness, the Healing Bond for Humans to Function Peacefully